 What is STRADA?

-STRADA is a reliable, integrated hiring solution designed to increase the probability of selecting the best candidates for the position of bus operator, to reduce staff time in the recruitment process and to reduce costs associated with recruitment as well as budget lost through training unsuccessful candidates.
+STRADA is a reliable, integrated hiring solution designed to increase the probability of selecting the best candidates for the position of bus/transit operator, to reduce staff time in the recruitment process and to reduce costs associated with recruitment as well as budget lost through training unsuccessful candidates.

 How does STRADA work?

 STRADA helps you to identify the right person to put in the driver's seat by using a system of cross-checked competencies.
-The cornerstone of the STRADA Toolkit is the assessment survey, a 30 minute web-based test.
-Once the test is completed, a custom report is produced for each candidate.
+The cornerstone of the STRADA Toolkit is the assessment survey, a 30 minute web-based assessment.
+Once the assessment is completed, a custom report is produced for each candidate.
 HR staff can determine which candidates to bring in for an interview and who to avoid.
 The report also provides additional interview questions specifically customized for that candidate.
-The questions dig deep into the candidate's innate personality traits to determine whether they possess the key competencies which will enable them to excel in the role of bus operator.
+The questions dig into the candidate's innate personality traits to determine whether they possess the key competencies which will enable them to excel in the role of bus/transit operator.